 Julie is the Canada Research Chair in Small RNA Biology, and received an Ontario Early Researcher Award in 2014.
 She holds a strong interest in professional development in the biological sciences, and has led the charge to develop career education curricula for students in the Department of Molecular Genetics.
-As the Assistant Graduate Coordinator and Assistant Chair, she is responsible for graduate student recruitment, community building, and scientific outreach activities in the Department.
+As the Graduate Coordinator and Associate Chair, she oversees the progress of nearly 300 graduate students in the department and is responsible for graduate student recruitment, community building, and scientific outreach activities as well.
 Julie enjoys teaching, both in the lab and in the classroom, and has taught in MGY200, MMG1010 in previous years.
 She currently teaches the topics of transcription, chromatin and genomics in MGY311.

 Julie hails from farmland in rural central Pennsylvania.
 There, her family raises beef cattle and operates a 50+ year-old ice cream and hamburger stand, “The Cow,” where the family’s beef cattle become tasty treats...(which is one reason why she has become a vegetarian!)
 Consistent with her long family tradition, Julie now considers herself to be a worm farmer and urban gardener.

 Monica was born in China, but is Canadian at heart.
 She completed her Honours Bachelor degree in Biochemistry at the University of Western Ontario.
 Monica loves to eat and try new food, but ironically, hates to cook.
 She is also a TV junkie, bibliophile, and if she has to go outside, she likes to spend her time hiking and swimming.
-Monica is our resident Argonaute Guru, as she is systematically assessing the roles that various Argonautes play in C. elegans development for her PhD thesis work.
+As a founding grad student in the lab, Monica is our resident EVERYTHING Guru, as she's developed and perfected many of the lab's techniques over the years.
+Monica has worked on many different projects in the lab (we call her "the closer"), but she is focused on understanding the complicated roles of an uncharacterized Argonaute that is most closely related to CSR-1 for her PhD thesis work.